inet-framework/inet/showcases/general/ethernet/largeNet/doc/index.rst

 transmission.
 Conceptually, ``txQueue`` is of infinite size, but for better diagnostics one can specify a hard limit in the ``txQueueuLimit`` parameter.
 If this limit is exceeded, the simulation stops with an error.
-In this example :ned:`DropTailQueue` is used instead, in order to observe the drop statistics (as well):
+In this example, :ned:`DropTailQueue` is used instead, in order to observe the drop statistics (as well):

 .. literalinclude:: ../largeNet.ini